The Benefits of First Aid Training In Sport

 First Aid at Work

-If an injury leads to a seizure or a fracture only a First Aid at Work qualified person can attend to the casualty.
+If an injury leads to a seizure or a fracture, only a First Aid at Work qualified person can attend to the casualty.
 The course will also teach you how to administer treatment to common sports injuries.
-Ankle, hamstring and groin strains are very common in sport; the First Aid at work course will teach you how to prevent swelling, manage the inflammation and pain and how to follow up the injury before a doctor arrives.
+Ankle, hamstring, and groin strains are very common in sport; the First Aid at work course will teach you how to prevent swelling, manage inflammation and pain, and follow up the injury before a doctor arrives.

-The course will also touch on how to cater to those who have received common leg and knee injuries.
-ACL tears and leg breaks are usual injuries in contact sports such as rugby; with the right knowledge, you will know how to relieve the casualty until a medical practitioner arrives.
+The course will also touch on catering to those who have received common leg and knee injuries.
+ACL tears and leg breaks are usual injuries in contact sports such as rugby; with the proper knowledge, you will know how to relieve the casualty until a medical practitioner arrives.

 AED Defibrillators in Sport

 In 2012 at White Hart Lane, Bolton Wanderers player Fabrice Muamba suffered a cardiac arrest during play.
-The awareness of heart attacks in sport has been massively increased due to the fact the midfielder’s heart stopped for 78 minutes.
-Since the incident, over nine hundred AEDs have been made available to sports clubs in the UK, that is why we must know how to use them.
+The awareness of heart attacks in sport has massively increased because the midfielder’s heart stopped for 78 minutes.
+Since the incident, over nine hundred AEDs have been made available to sports clubs in the UK; that is why we must know how to use them.